Wind-WindKids/winding/samples/sophieandwind/ice.md

 Security was quick and efficient, no humans in sight.

-When his bag slid through the scanner, the dragon sticker on the lid caught the X-ray light.
+When his bag slid through the scanner, the dragon sticker on it caught the X-ray beam.
-The sticker seemed to ripple — a golden head turning, eyes locking with the agent’s.
+It seemed to ripple — a golden head turning, eyes locking with the agent’s.
 The agent blinked.

 Soon after the jet lifted into the evening sky.
-Wind leaned back as the Bay fell away below.
-Engines purred, clouds disappearing below.
+Wind leaned back, engines purred, clouds disappearing below.
 He was flying again, settling to cruise, to Paris.